Clear and Simple

 National Building Specification / NBS

-The National Building Specification (or NBS) is the standard system of specification used for building work.
+The National Building Specification (or NBS) is a standard specification system for building work.
 The NBS system is designed to be detailed but clear.
 We use the NBS system on all of our work to ensure high quality.
 The NBS system is endorsed by the RIBA.

 National Planning Policy Framework / NPPF

 The National Planning Policy Framework (or NPPF) sets out the strategy for planning in England.
-It can be used to inform area based policy such as the London Plan.
-It can also be used to inform the local policy that is set by each Council.
+It informs local policy such as the London Plan.
+And design guides set by each Council.

 An Ordnance Survey map needs to be used to show the site location as part of a planning application.

 A Party Wall is a wall that stands on the shared boundary.
-To carry out most work on or near this a Party Wall Award is needed.
+It is necessary to get a Party Wall Award to build near a shared wall.
 The government have a useful guide to Party Walls on their website, or you can read our post with our simple 6 step plan to get a party wall award for a house extension

 Permitted Development / PD

 Most homes in the UK will have Permitted Development (or PD) rights.
 These allow certain types of extension and other work.
-PD rights are reduced in Conservation Areas and can be removed by an Article 4.
+In Conservation Areas there are less Permitted Development rights.

 Planning Use Class